 He is autodidact specialising in business and personal information technology, data and behavioural sciences, plus in-depth analysis.

-Christopher turned a myriad of lived trauma experiences into a positive path by developing the Stellarpaths Wellness Assist digital ecosystem to assist those when not knowing where they can turn for safety or support; when needs require nurturing.
+Christopher turned a myriad of lived experiences into a positive path by developing the Stellarpaths Wellness Assist digital ecosystem to assist those when not knowing where they can turn for safety or support; when needs require nurturing.

 He also developed algorithms to assist in the selection process of service providers and tools (apps), which form the backbone of Stellarpaths methodologies.